 Big or small, every business needs to get paid to stay alive.
 And whether you’re a small business owner or part of a large procurement and accounts team, getting paid means sending invoices and keeping cash flowing into your coffers on a reasonable schedule.

-For many business owners, however, invoicing workflows—particularly with regard to invoicing payment terms—may not be as well-optimized as they could be, resulting in slow payments, disgruntled clients, or even lost value.
+For many business owners, however, invoicing workflows—particularly with regard to invoicing payment terms—may not be as well-optimised as they could be, resulting in slow payments, disgruntled clients, or even lost value.
 Understanding the most common payment terms, and how best to apply them when communicating your expectations to clients, is key to ensuring you get paid on time and without risking your cash flow, your bottom line, or client satisfaction.

 Invoice Payment Terms: What Are They?